villagaiaimpacthub/taskmaster-template/README.md

 - Follow the complete workflow for best results
 - Apply the pro tips for advanced usage
 - Open issues for bugs or feature requests

+## 🙏 Credits & Acknowledgments

+This template is based on the revolutionary AI-assisted development methodology from:

+- **[Shipixen Tutorial: How to Reduce AI Coding Errors with TaskMaster AI](https://shipixen.com/tutorials/reduce-ai-coding-errors-with-taskmaster-ai)** - The comprehensive guide that introduced the Olympic-Level Vibe Coding methodology
+- **[TaskMaster AI Package](https://www.npmjs.com/package/task-master-ai)** - The powerful MCP server that makes structured AI development possible

+Special thanks to the Shipixen team for sharing their complete workflow, prompts, and pro tips that make this level of AI-assisted development achievable.

 ---